Los Angeles, CA

 Multi-tenant marketplace where every vendor gets their own subdomain, isolated data layer, and Stripe Connect payouts.

 Next.js 15 + Payload CMS 3 + tRPC v11.
-AI description generator streams product copy directly into the Payload admin UI.
+There's also an AI feature - vendor types a prompt, gets product copy back in the admin UI.

 Next.js 15Payload CMS 3tRPC v11Stripe ConnectClaude API